 I have been thinking a lot about something that seems to plague myself and many other busy moms out there- mothers guilt.
 Such a small, seemingly innocuous word has the power to make us crumble without mercy.

 Guilt can creep into our brains without our knowledge until it rears its ugly head like Medusa.
 Guilt interferes with our ability to have work-life balance.
 Guilt can cause undue stress on our body.
-As this post says, excess stress sets us up for disaster and leaves us mentally and physically exhausted.
+Then, excess stress sets us up for disaster and leaves us mentally and physically exhausted.

 Why is there such an abundance of mothers guilt?

 The many reasons for this mother’s guilt seem to be related to fear– fear of disappointment, failure, letting people down, not having enough time.
 The list goes on and on.

 As a working mom, I often felt guilty about missing out on my children’s activities and school events.
 A veterinarian does not have normal 9-5 hours.
 They to be available when pet owners need them, which leads to nontraditional schedules.

 We also work on weekends most of the time, at least part of the weekend.
 I am fortunate and thankful that I only work every other Saturday.
 However I have missed many soccer games, as well as dance classes, etc. In addition, I miss class parties and field trips, because they are never on my day off.